-- Then, we need to create a GridSim User entity that creates and interacts with the resource broker scheduling entity to coordinate execution experiment.
-It can also directly interact with GIS and resource entities for Grid information and submitting or receiving processed Gridlets, however, for modularity sake, we encourage the implementation of a separate resource broker entity by extending the GridSim class. - Finally, we need to implement a resource broker entity that performs application scheduling on Grid resources.
-A sample code for implementing the broker is shown in Figure 1.17.
-First, it inquires the Grid Information Service (GIS), and then inquires for resource capability including cost.
-Depending on processing requirements, it develops schedule for assigning Gridlets to resources and coordinates the execution.
-The scheduling policies can be systems -centric like those implemented in many Grid systems such as Condor or user-centric like the Nimrod-G broker's quality of service (QoS) driven application scheduling algorithms [10].
+- First, we need to create Grid resources of different capabilities and configurations (a single or multiprocessor with time/space-shared resource manager) similar to those present in the WWG testbed [8]).
+We also need to create users with different requirements (application and quality of service requirements).
+A sample code for creating a Grid environment is given in Figure 15. - Second, we need to model applications by creating a number of Gridlets (that appear similar to Nimrod-G jobs) and define all parameters associated with jobs as shown in Figure 16.
+The Gridlets need to be grouped together depending on the application model. - Then, we need to create a GridSim user entity that creates and interacts with the resource broker scheduling entity to coordinate execution experiment.
+It can also directly interact with GIS and resource entities for Grid information and submitting or receiving processed Gridlets.
+However, for modularity sake, we encourage the implementation of a separate resource broker entity by extending the GridSim class. - Finally, we need to implement a resource broker entity that performs application scheduling on Grid resources.
+A sample code for implementing the broker is shown in Figure 17.
+First, it accesses the GIS, and then inquires for resource capability including cost.
+Depending on the processing requirements, it develops a schedule for assigning Gridlets to resources and coordinates the execution.
+The scheduling policies can be systems-centric like those implemented in many Grid systems such as Condor, or user-centric like the Nimrod-G broker's quality of service driven application scheduling algorithms [7].